abhiramit02/SenseRoute/README.md

 ├── README.md
 └── .gitignore

 ---

 ## 🧩 Maze Game – For Visually Impaired Users

 ![Maze Game Screenshot](maze-game-screenshot.jpg)

-This blind-accessible maze game empowers visually impaired users...
+The **Maze Game** in SenseRoute is a blind-accessible puzzle designed to enhance spatial awareness, problem-solving, and confidence using audio cues and keyboard input.

+---

-**🔍 What It Does**
+### 🔍 What It Does

-This blind-accessible maze game empowers visually impaired users to explore and solve mazes using audio feedback and keyboard navigation.
+It enables visually impaired users to explore and solve mazes by listening to spatial sound feedback and navigating using keyboard keys — no screen interaction required.

-**🎧 Core Features**
+---

+### 🎧 Core Features

 ✅ **Spatial Audio Guidance**
-- As the player (represented by a girl) gets closer to the goal (home), the volume of the goal sound increases.
+- As the player (a girl icon) gets closer to the goal (🏠), the goal sound increases in volume.
-- If the player hits a wall, a sound is played from the direction of the wall, helping them understand spatial layout.
+- When hitting a wall, directional sound cues help users perceive spatial layout.

 ✅ **Keyboard-Based Navigation**
-- Use **Shift** to cycle through directions (↑ ↓ ← →).
+- Press **Shift** to rotate movement options (↑ ↓ ← →).
-- Press **Enter** to confirm a move.
+- Press **Enter** to confirm the selected direction.
-- No mouse or screen interaction required.
+- Entirely hands-free, screen-free gameplay.

 ✅ **Maze Generation**
-- Mazes are dynamically created using a **depth-first search** algorithm.
+- Uses a **depth-first search (DFS)** algorithm for maze generation.
-- Ensures random, solvable mazes each time.
+- Every maze is solvable and uniquely created.

 ✅ **Level Progression**
-- 4 levels of increasing difficulty.
+- 4 levels of difficulty.
-- Complete 3 mazes per level to unlock the next stage (12 total).
+- Each level includes 3 mazes (12 total).
+- Unlock new levels by completing previous ones.

 ✅ **Replayability**
-- Generate a new maze at any time.
+- Click **“New Maze”** anytime to refresh the layout.
-- Revisit earlier levels to improve skills.
+- Go back and replay earlier levels to practice.

-**🎯 Goal**
+---

+### 🎯 Goal

-Help visually impaired users reach the destination (🏠) using **audio cues and a keyboard interface**.
-Each maze boosts confidence, spatial reasoning, and fun!
+Help the user reach the **destination (home 🏠)** using only **audio guidance** and a **keyboard interface**.
+Each maze completed builds auditory-motor coordination, spatial reasoning, and personal achievement.